Parliamentary Representation and the Normalization of Radical Right Support

 Date Written: November 22, 2018

-I build a theory of how the parliamentary entry of radical right parties (RRPs) normalizes public expressions of support for the radical right.
-RRPs openly defy established social norms.
-Hence voters are likely to privately support the party but refrain from demonstrating that support publicly.
-When the party enters parlia- ment, however, these voters are more likely to publicly display their true preferences because they perceive norms against their expression as weaker.
-I test this argu- ment with resource to three complimentary studies.
-Study 1 employs a regression discontinuity design that compares the under-report of voting for RRPs above and below the threshold of parliamentary representation.
-Study 2 compares how much individuals report to like RRPs in post-electoral surveys depending on interview mode.
-Study 3 employs a difference-in-differences design that looks into the under- report of UKIP vote before and after it entered parliament.
-The results support the main argument of the paper.
+How do stigmatized political preferences become normalized?
+I argue that the parliamentary representation of the radical right normalizes radical right support.
+Radical right politicians breach established social norms.
+Hence their supporters have an incentive to conceal that support.
+When the radical right enters parliament, however, its voters are likely to perceive that their views have been legitimized, becoming more likely to display their private preferences.
+I use three studies to test this argument.
+Study 1 employs a regression discontinuity comparing the underreport of voting for radical right parties (RRPs) above and below thresholds of parliamentary representation.
+Study 2 compares how much individuals report liking RRPs in post-electoral surveys depending on interview mode.
+Study 3 employs a difference-in-differences that looks into the underreport of UKIP vote before and after entering parliament.
+The results support the argument and highlight the role of political institutions in defining the acceptability of behaviors in society.

 Keywords: Radical Right Parties, Social Norms, Political Behaviour, Political Parties, Causal Inference